nalchevanidze/svg-json-parser/README.md

 # svg-json-parser

-this App Converts SVG Element to JSON Object. it is useful for React.
+this App Converts SVG Element to JSON Object. but only in browser.

 <h6>Create instance of this Class:</h6>
 ```html